joelparkerhenderson/smart-criteria/README.md

   * Can you summarize the context, connections, etc.?
   * How does this relate to the participants, their roles, and goals?
   * How does this interconnect with other work, such as positively or negatively?
+  * Can you describe the impact, in terms that relate to adjacent goals and plans?

 Alternatives: